 A limited number of students (up to 14) will be selected to receive work-study grants.
 These work-study grants are awarded based on need, scholarship, and citizenship to continuing students in grades 9-12.

-Students in the work-study program perform various tasks on school property during the summer months.
+Students in the work-study program perform various tasks on school property after school and during the summer months.
 First-year students to the school are not eligible for work-study.

 Installment payment plan